Cello concertos (Kabalevsky)

 Dmitri Kabalevsky composed two cello concertos.
 He is primarily a pianist and composer for piano.
-Kabalevsky had a career as a music educator, composer and member of the International Society for Music Education (ISME).
+Kabalevsky has a career as a music educator, composer and member of the International Society for Music Education (ISME).
 Kabalevsky's works have been regarded unfavorably by many because of his associations and allegiance with the Communist Party and is referred to by some as a "Soviet Composer", who was "self-serving, sly, and opportunistic to the extreme."
-However, his compositions including the two cello concertos are widely used by various students around the world to learn technique and musicality.
+However, his compositions including the two cello concertos are used by various students around the world to learn technique.

-Background

-Early years and influences
+Composer

 Kabalevsky was elected vice president of the ISME in 1968, during the 8th conference meeting held in Dijon, France.
 He also had political prestige because of his efforts to reform music education in Soviet Russia.
-For example, he was awarded the Order of Lenin for his contribution to Russian music education.
+He was awarded the Order of Lenin for his contribution to Russian music education.
 He also received a Medal of Honour from the Soviet Government "for his musical prowess."

 It is generally accepted that a composer's context has a great influence on their compositions.
 Kabalevsky's life in Russia during the time of the USSR and his career as a music teacher, for example, held particular influences on his works, particularly on his cello concertos.
 During World War II, Russian and German governments had strict rules about the arts and what was appropriate and they generally preferred pieces that promoted patriotism for their country.
 As a result, Kabalevsky did not stray too far from traditional Russian music in his cello concertos.
 The war and post-war context brought new inspiration to many composers including Kabalevsky, as seen by the number of famous compositions that came out of this time.
 This includes some of the works by Ralph Vaughan Williams, Dmitri Shostakovich and Samuel Barber (amongst many others).
-The cello itself gained particular attention during this inter-war period, with the composition of several cello pieces such as Prokofiev's Cello Concerto and Shostakovich's pair of Cello Concertos, as well as Kabalevsky's own.
+The cello itself gained particular attention during this postinter-war-war period, with the composition of several cello pieces such as Prokofiev's Cello Concerto and Shostakovich's pair of Cello Concertos, as well as Kabalevsky's own.

-The 20th century brought about a new style known as neoclassicism which Kabalevsky adhered to in many of his works, but particularly in his cello concertos.
+The 20th century brought about a new style known as neoclassicism to which Kabalevsky adhered to in many of his works, but particularly in his cello concertos.
 This style came about during the inter-war period, where innovation in music was less desirable and where tradition took precedence.
 The neoclassical style was not rigid in traditional forms however, and there was some room for experimentation.